 Conflicts of Interest

 While the task force has no authority to make law or provide directives, it recognizes its role to provide recommendations to Minnesota lawmakers.
-In accomplishing this, members realize they must protect against the negative impact of real or perceived individual member conflicts of interest (seeking personal or professional gain) or duality of interests (the tension between supporting the best interests of the state as well as a member’s personal or professional interests).
-Protection will be expressed in two ways:
+In accomplishing this, members realize they must protect against the negative impact of real or perceived individual member conflicts of interest.
+Further, members realize the tension that can exist between the desire to support the best interests of the state and personal or professional interests.
+Therefore, to assure recommendations are ultimately made framed in the best interests of the state, the group will aggressively filter them through their guiding principles for all major decision making.

-Declaring individual conflicts as part of the state’s screening process for selection of recommendations.
-A list of these conflicts will be shared with membership prior to recommendations being discussed.
-If a significant conflict of interest (direct personal/professional gain) is identified that conflict will be noted in the report.

-Aggressively checking recommendations against the guiding principles for decision making (below) to assure the interests of the state outweigh any self-interests on the whole.

 Guiding Principles

 The task force will use the following principles to guide its decision making: